 In discovery sessions with prospective customers, we’ve frequently observed organizations blindly spending money on “magic technology” or on the wrong things that don’t reduce cyber risk.
 Sound decision-making is rooted in proper cybersecurity planning.

 Before purchasing software or hiring more IT security staff, ask yourself what your organization is trying to accomplish from a security perspective.
 Make sure you create a plan that covers four primary pillars: Prevention, Detection, Remediation and Response.
 With this, you’ll be able to adequately address gaps and questions.
 How will you achieve Enterprise-wide visibility, security and control covering every user on every device – across all of your organization’s websites, applications and systems?
 Do you need to secure user credentials?
 Tackle secrets sprawl?
 Fill SSO security gaps?
-Get a handle on privileged access management?
+Get a handle on Privileged Access Management (PAM)?

 3. Sacrificing security at the altar of usability isn’t wise, but neither is the opposite.